agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

 are treated as erased.
 The hard compile-time mode is entered when an erased definition is checked.

+Unnamed and named `where` modules in erased context are always checked in hard compile-time mode.

 The type-checker switches from compile-time mode to run-time mode for certain expressions/declarations if it is not in the hard compile-time
 mode: